 The CITES accounts form part of the UNEP financial statement and are administered by the United Nations Office in Nairobi (UNON).
 They are subject to a biennial audit by the External Board of Auditors of the United Nations.
 The UNEP audited accounts are certified correct and in accordance with the accounting policies and financial rules and regulations of the United Nations.

-CITES Parties in 2012
+CITES Parties in 2014

-Two new Parties joined CITES in 2012: Bahrain and the Maldives.
-As of December 2012, 177 Parties had joined CITES.
+One new Party joined CITES in 2014: Iraq.
+As of December 2014, 180 Parties had joined CITES.
 The complete list of CITES Parties can be found here.